great-expectations/great_expectations/docs/how_to_guides/configuring_datasources/how_to_configure_a_snowflake_datasource.rst

     ::
         pip install sqlalchemy snowflake-connector-python snowflake-sqlalchemy

-    Otherwise, your ``great_expectations init`` workflow will be interrupted, and you will be be prompted to do so, which means that you will have to rerun ``great_expectations init`` after these packages are installed.
-Except for having to switch back and forth between ``great_expectations init`` and your Terminal ``shell``, the procedure will continue without any problems, because Great Expectations will pick up from where it left off.
+    Otherwise, your ``great_expectations datasource new`` workflow will be interrupted, and you will be be prompted to do so, which means that you will have to rerun ``great_expectations datasource new`` after these packages are installed.
+Except for having to switch back and forth between ``great_expectations datasource new`` and your Terminal ``shell``, the procedure will continue without any problems, because Great Expectations will pick up from where it left off.
 #.
     When using the Snowflake dialect, `SqlAlchemyDataset` will create a **transient** table instead of a **temporary**